Making moral rehabilitation real in the lives of every inmate in America...

 People serving time in prison often represent at-risk segments of society lacking educational, vocational, and economic opportunity.
 Too often, being incarcerated adds layers of challenges to a life already steeped in violence, trauma, broken families, and loss.
-Individuals in prison are rejected, despised, disenfranchised, and forgotten by society.
+Many times individuals in prison are rejected, despised, disenfranchised, and forgotten by society.

 At Prison Seminaries Foundation (PSF), we have a different vision.
-We believe that the greatest asset in any department of corrections system is the morally rehabilitated inmate.
+We believe that the greatest asset in any correctional system is the morally rehabilitated inmate.

 We see a world where individuals in prison can regain their dignity and self-worth to become powerful agents of change for good, transforming their lives and the lives of those around them.